pirxthepilot/wtfis/README.md

 Defanged input is accepted (e.g. `api[.]google[.]com`).

-If supported by the terminal, the `Analysis` field and (if using PT) headings in the whois panel are clickable hyperlinks that point to the appropriate pages on the VT or PT website.
+If the terminal supports it, certain fields and headings are clickable hyperlinks that point to the respective services' websites.

 ### Shodan